 Wide complex regular tachycardia.
 Differential diagnosis includes ventricular tachycardia versus supraventricular tachycardia with aberrancy.
 Diagnosis of ventricular tachycardia is made using the Brugada criteria and, in this case, noting that the R-S interval is greater than 100 milliseconds.
 Other Brugada criteria (concordance, A-V dissociation, and morphology criteria) are not met.
 (Used, with permission, from Jose Sanchez, MD.)

 Torsades de pointes, a form of ventricular tachycardia in which QRS morphology twists around the baseline, may occur in the setting of severe hypokalemia, hypomagnesemia, or after administration of a medication that prolongs the QT interval (eFigure 10–72).
 In nonacute settings, most patients with ventricular tachycardia have known or easily detectable cardiac disease, and the finding of ventricular tachycardia is an unfavorable prognostic sign.

 A 12-lead electrocardiogram of torsades de pointes.
 Unstable rapid polymorphic ventricular tachycardia demonstrating the shifting heights and constantly changing axes of the ventricular complexes.
 (Reproduced, with permission, from Oropello JM, Pastores SM, Kvetan V. Critical Care.
 McGraw-Hill, 2017.)

 Patients commonly experience palpitations, dyspnea, or lightheadedness, but on rare occasion may be asymptomatic.
 Syncope or cardiac arrest can be presenting symptoms in patients with underlying cardiac disease or other severe comorbidities.
-Episodes may be triggered by exercise or emotional ...
+Episodes may be triggered by ...